AAPC - Advancing the Business of Healthcare

 • Other notable codes, including temporary codes

 National HCPCS Level II codes are maintained by CMS, but all private and public health insurers may use them.
-CMS representatives as well as individuals from the Department of Veterans Affairs, the Department of Defense, and others meet to make decisions about coding requests and code changes needed because of specific programs.
+CMS representatives as well as individuals from the Department of Veterans Affairs, the Department of Defense, and others meet to make decisions about coding requests and necessary code changes due to specific programs.

 Miscellaneous codes (not otherwise classified) are used when no national code describing an item or service exists.
 A miscellaneous code may be assigned by insurers for use while CMS considers the request for a new code.
-HCPCS miscellaneous codes also allow suppliers to bill for items or services as they are approved by the Food and Drug Administration (FDA) rather than waiting until the next quarterly code update.
-Before submitting a miscellaneous code, you should check with the health plan to verify the absence of a specific code.
-When submitting a claim to Medicare, it may be beneficial to contact your Medicare representative for coding advice.
+HCPCS Level II miscellaneous codes also allow suppliers to bill for items or services as they are approved by the Food and Drug Administration (FDA) rather than waiting until the next quarterly code update.
+Before submitting a miscellaneous code, medical coders should check with the health plan to verify the absence of a specific code.
+When submitting a claim to Medicare, it’s beneficial to check payer policy or contact a Medicare representative for coding advice.

 Other notable codes include codes limited to use in certain settings, used for procedures, and more.